yasgreen93/CV/README.md

 * Forensic Science BSc, 1st class honours.
 * TALK ABOUT ATTENTION TO DETAIL AND METHODOLOGY*********

-#### Hobbies and interests
+## Hobbies and interests
 One of my biggest passions is music.
 I have had lessons in the piano and trumpet and have taught myself the guitar.
+I also enjoy making my own instrumental music.

 ## Experience